camibrennan/discogs-bar-chart/README.md

-Here is a bar chart showing my discogs collection by record label.
+A bar chart showing my discogs collection by record label.